Federal-Ministry-of-Health-AT/green-pass-overview/README.md

 ## Business rules validation
 Business rules allow to determine, if a person holding a DCC would be allowed to enter another country based on their vaccination, recovery or test status.
 Those rules are defined by each country, distributed via the EU Gateway and can be checked by rule eingines, e.g. implemented in the Verifier Apps or Wallets.

+The rules file provided by the Austrian implementations (see below) offer two categories of rules:
+ - **Global rules** that apply when entering Austria; those rules are also uploaded to the EU-Gateway.
+Within the provided file, they are stored with the country ID "AT" and an empty "region" field.
+ - **National rules** that only apply in Austria for the various profiles.
+Within the provided file, those rules are stored with the country ID "AT" and profile IDs that are kept within the "region" field:
+      - **ET**: rules for Eintrittstest/entry test
+      - **BG**: rules for Berufsgruppen/Special Occupation
+      - **NG**: rules Nachtgastronomie/night clubs

+Detailed information on rules engines and test data:
  - The specification, examples and reference implementations can be found here: https://github.com/ehn-dcc-development/dgc-business-rules
  - Rules and test data of member states: https://github.com/eu-digital-green-certificates/dgc-business-rules-testdata: The definition of rules from various contries in CertLogic format can be viewed here.
  - Implementations of JsonLogic for different platforms: